 The reverse of each coin carries a design emblematic of one important Native American or Native American contribution.
 The specific themes as well as the actual designs are selected by the Secretary of the Treasury following consultation with the Committee on Indian Affairs of the Senate, the Congressional Native American Caucus of the House of Representatives, the Commission of Fine Arts, the National Congress of American Indians, and review by the Citizens Coinage Advisory Committee.
 The required reverse inscriptions are UNITED STATES OF AMERICA and the denomination expressed as “$1”.

 The following design themes have been chosen for the program:

-- 2009: Spread of Three Sisters Agriculture
+- 2009: Agriculture and Three Sisters Method of Planting

 - 2010: Government and the Great Tree of Peace

 - 2012: Trade Routes in the 17th Century

 - 2013: Delaware Treaty of 1778